Considering electric vehicles for your fleet, but worried about the cost? We’ve got some good news for you.

 3. Expansion of EV Charging Infrastructure

-The federal government has also promised to spend $130 million building EV charging (level 2 or higher) and hydrogen refueling stations across Canada until 2024.
 This means that drivers will be able to charge or fuel up more conveniently, easing range anxiety and fears of being stranded.

-1. No Fuel Costs
+1. Electricity Costs

-Chart source: 2 Degrees Institute
+Chart source: GlobalPertrolPrices.com

 Read more: 6 Common Electric Vehicle Myths Debunked

-3. Lower Maintenance Costs
+3. Insurance Costs

 Higher costs to be aware of

 While there are many cost savings benefits associated with EVs, in some areas costs are higher.
 This, of course, includes the purchase price, which is partially offset by the incentives we mentioned above.
+The evolving technology in the EV market can impact the residual value of current EVs as newer and more advanced models become available.
+Potential depreciation due to technological advancements should be considered when estimating the long-term costs of ownership.

 Adding EVs to your fleet has never been more affordable, thanks to the available incentives to buy electric cars in Canada.
-EVs also provide a lower total cost of ownership, and can help promote a sustainable image for your company.
+EVs also provide a lower total cost of ownership and can help promote a sustainable image for your company.
 And while some costs associated with EVs may be higher, their many benefits mean they’re still a viable option for many fleets across Canada.

 Get to Know the Author